 - 1 bell pepper , seeded and cubed, optional

 - Sliced scallions

 - In a small saucepan, combine the first five ingredients.
 Bring to a boil; cook and stir until sugar is dissolved.

 - Meanwhile, using a sharp knife, cut through the two wing joints; discard wing tips.
 Transfer wings to a 5-qt. slow cooker; add sugar mixture.
 Cover and cook on low until chicken juices run clear, 3 to 3-1/2 hours.

 - Transfer wings to a serving dish; keep warm.
 Skim fat from cooking juices; transfer to a small saucepan.
 Bring liquid to a boil.
 Combine cornstarch and water until smooth.
 Gradually stir into pan.
 Bring to a boil; cook and stir until thickened, about 2 minutes.
 [See Note]

 - Spoon thickened sauce over chicken.
 Serve with a slotted spoon.

-1) if you use pineapple chunks with juice, decrease sugar to 1/2 cup.
-If the sauce is not sweet enough at the end you can always add more.
-2).
-Pineapple and green bell pepper are optional.
-If you add pineapple, see note 1.
-3).
-If you prefer, you can thicken the sauce with cornstarch instead of boiling it to thicken.
+- If you prefer, you can thicken the sauce with cornstarch instead of boiling it to thicken.
 Skim the fat off the top of the sauce with a serving spoon.
 In a small dish, add 1 -2 tbsp of cornstarch with 1-2 tbsp cold water and mix until combined.
-Add cornstarch mixture into the crock pot.
+Add cornstarch mixture into the crockpot.
 Stirring to combine with the sauce.
-The sauce should thicken pretty qucikly, about 1-2 minutes.
+The sauce should thicken pretty quickly, about 1-2 minutes.